-First found in Auvergne, where the family has held a family seat since early times.
+The surname Ceuilles was first found in Auvergne, a historic province in south central France where the family has held a family seat